Hoof Woes and Super Tips

 Sometimes its obvious and erupts quickly.

-Complicated abscesses take time to find a way out and could take months and your vet may need to take radiograpghs to pin point the problem.
+Complicated abscesses take time to find a way out and could take months and your vet may need to take radiographs to pin point the problem.

 Your hoof care provider may also help with hoof testers and a little probing if deemed necessary.

-Some abscesses erupt out the back door of the heel, your horse comes sound and you may not even notice, others erupt through the conronet band and thats probably the worst as so much damage has occured at the eruption site.
+Some abscesses erupt out the back door of the heel, your horse comes sound and you may not even notice, others erupt through the coronet band and that;s probably the worst as so much damage has occurred at the eruption site.

-What to do...Always seek veterinary advise in the first instance and work with your hoofcare provder.
+What to do...Always seek veterinary advise in the first instance and work with your hoof care provider.

 What can you do to cut it short and minimise the discomfort and damage.